 In other sectors people and governments have become aware of planned obsolescence and have started doing something about it.
 France has passed a law that makes it illegal for manufacturers to introduce technolocical means of artificially shortening the lifespan of a product.
 How this works out in reality where evidence has to be produced in front of a court remains to be seen.
 Germany, on the other hand, has overturned a comparable law proposal, probably because it “harms the economy”.

-A very conservative estimate of the number of iPad 1 sold is 50 million.
+A conservative estimate of the number of iPad 1 devices sold is 15 million.
 Those can all go to the waste dump, thanks to Apple.
-If you stack them up you get an iPad waste tower 500km high.
-That’s also 20.000 tons of e-waste.
-Or 6.5 million tons of CO2 used for the production of those devices (according to Apple in the production of an iPad 130kg of CO2 is released).
+If you stack them up you get an iPad waste tower 150km high.
+That’s also 7500 tons of e-waste.
+Or 1.9 million tons of CO2 used for the production of those devices (according to Apple in the production of an iPad 130kg of CO2 is released).
 I think humanity no longer can afford living like this.

 The situation is worsened by the fact that the Apple hardware is so closed that it is impossible to install any other operating system.
 In theory it would be possible for a group of enthusiasts to port an OS, say some flavor of Linux, to the iPad (1), create an ecosystem around it and revive some dozen million of dead devices.
 That’s obviously not something Apple’s interested in.

 My friends tell me that I am exaggerating the problem and that six years is a long time for a device like an iPad and it doesn’t even have a retina display.
 They might be right but still it should be usable for most of the things people are doing with smartphones and tablets these days, apart from playing AAA games.
 Also it should be my decision as a buyer to decide but Apple API politics proactively prohibits me from doing so.